Southern Black Eyed Peas Recipe – A Tradition of Good Luck

 Why We Soak Black-eyed Peas

-Soaking black-eyed peas before cooking helps to soften the legumes, which reduces the cooking time, and improves the texture of the peas.
-Dried peas can take longer to cook, and soaking them overnight allows them to rehydrate, making them tender and easier to consume.
+Soaking black-eyed peas before cooking helps them soften which reduces the cooking time and improves the texture of the peas.
 This process also helps to reduce some of the natural compounds in legumes which can cause digestive discomfort for some people.
 Soaking also ensures even cooking, so you’re less likely to end up with some peas that are mushy and others that are still firm.

 If you don’t have time to soak black-eyed peas overnight, try the quick-soak method.
-To quick-soak, place black-eyed peas in a pot, covering them with water, and bringing them to a boil for about 2-3 minutes.
+To quick-soak, place black-eyed peas in a pot, cover them with water, and bring them to a boil for about 3 minutes.
 After boiling, remove the pot from heat and let the peas soak in the hot water for about an hour.
 This process hydrates the peas similarly to overnight soaking but in less time.
-Alternatively, you can skip soaking altogether by cooking the peas in a pressure cooker or Instant Pot, which speeds up the cooking process while still delivering tender, flavorful results.
+Alternatively, you can skip soaking altogether by cooking the peas in a pressure cooker or Instant Pot, which speeds up the cooking process while still delivering tender results.

 Ingredients